 A few best practices to avoid a data breach include the following:

-- Upgrading when software is no longer supported by the manufacturer
+- Upgrading devices when the software is no longer supported by the manufacturer.

 - Enforcing BYOD security policies, like requiring all devices to use a business-grade VPN service and antivirus protection.